 Brookhaven National Laboratory (BNL) implements aggressive pollution prevention measures to protect groundwater resources and uses an extensive groundwater monitoring well network to verify that prevention and restoration activities are effective.
-During 2021, BNL collected groundwater samples from 580 permanent monitoring wells and 70 temporary wells.
-Seven groundwater remediation systems removed 58 pounds of volatile organic compounds (VOCs) and returned approximately one billion gallons of treated water to the Upper Glacial aquifer.
-Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,758 pounds of VOCs by treating almost 30 billion gallons of groundwater.
-Also, one groundwater treatment system removed approximately 0.3 millicurie of strontium-90 (Sr-90) while remediating approximately 14 million gallons of groundwater.
-Since 2003, BNL has removed approximately 34 millicuries of Sr-90 from the groundwater while remediating approximately 274 million gallons of groundwater.
-As a result of the successful operation of these treatment systems, significant reductions in contaminant concentrations have occurred in on-and off-site areas.
+During 2022, BNL collected groundwater samples from 676 permanent monitoring wells and 32 temporary wells.
+Seven groundwater remediation systems removed 53 pounds of volatile organic compounds (VOCs) and returned approximately 937 million gallons of treated water to the Upper Glacial aquifer.
+Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,819 pounds of VOCs by treating almost 31 billion gallons of groundwater.
+In October 2022, BNL started the operation of the Current Firehouse Per- and Polyfluoroalkyl Substances (PFAS) Remediation System.
+During a two-month period, the system removed 0.08 pound of total PFAS while treating 33 million gallons of groundwater.
+Also, one groundwater treatment system removed approximately 0.3 millicurie of strontium-90 (Sr-90) while remediating approximately 10 million gallons of groundwater.
+Since 2003, BNL has removed approximately 34.6 millicuries of Sr-90 from the groundwater while remediating approximately 284 million gallons of groundwater.
+As a result of the successful operation of these treatment systems, significant reductions in contaminant concentrations have occurred in on- and off-site areas.